 On days five and six, we shacked up at Martin’s Comfort, a cozy little place right opposite the famous Martin’s Corner restaurant in Betalbatim, and obviously managed by the same people.
 Of course, our first meal just had to be at the restaurant, and even though it was the most expensive lunch we had in Goa this time, it was also the best.
 A plus point for Martin’s Comfort is that it’s a 15-minute walk from a nice little beach.
 A drawback is that the restaurant can get quite loud in the evenings with its live music.

 During our stay there, we met up with some friends, and they introduced us to a very nice beach shack: Zeebop by the Sea (!) on Utorda beach.
 It was neat, on a great beach and served great food.
-One thing that really impressed me, though, was they had special ‘sand smoothing’ staff who would smooth out the sand floor with a rake as soon as guests walked over it and when they left their tables after their meal.
+One thing that really impressed me, though, was they had special ‘sand smoothing’ staff.
+They would smooth out the sand floor with a rake as soon as guests walked over it and when they left their tables after their meal.
+So the sand was all level, ready for the next set of guests.
 The pleasure of digging your toes into cool, smooth sand is indescribable!
-The only downside: they are sometimes booked for private parties, in which case you will leave disappointed.
-It happened to us too.
+The only downside to Zeebop: they are sometimes booked for private parties, in which case you will leave disappointed.
+That happened to us too.

 A few other gems we discovered while in south Goa:

 - Ruta’s World Café in Margao: Excellent world cuisine, chilled out interiors, and amazing desserts and bakery items.
 Unfortunately, it has since shut down, but you can check out its sister restaurant, Ruta’s Roadhouse at Assagao.